dotnet/coreclr/Documentation/design-docs/first-class-structs.md

    This would complicate type analysis when copied, passed or returned, but would avoid unnecessarily expanding the lclVar data structures.

-### <a name="Block-Assignments"/>Improve and Simplify Block Assignment Morphing
+### <a name="Block-Assignments"/>Improve and Simplify Block and Block Assignment Morphing

 * `fgMorphOneAsgBlockOp` should probably be eliminated, and its functionality either moved to `Lowering` or simply subsumed by the combination of the addition of fixed-size struct types and the full enablement of struct optimizations.
+Doing so would also involve improving code generation for block copies.
+See [\#21711 Improve init/copy block codegen](https://github.com/dotnet/coreclr/pull/21711).

 * This also includes cleanup of the block morphing methods such that block nodes needn't be visited multiple times, such as `fgMorphBlkToInd` (may be simply unneeded), `fgMorphBlkNode` and `fgMorphBlkOperand`.
   These methods were introduced to preserve old behavior, but should be simplified.

+* Somewhat related is the handling of struct-typed array elements.
+Currently, after the `GT_INDEX` is transformed into a `GT_IND`, that node must be retained as the key into the `ArrayInfoMap`.
+For structs, this is then wrapped in `OBJ(ADDR(...))`.
+We should be able to change the IND to OBJ and avoid wrapping, and should also be able to remove the class handle from the array info map and instead used the one provided by the `GT_OBJ`.

 Struct-Related Issues in RyuJIT
 -------------------------------